DeNepo/study/README.md

 ## Contributions are Necessary!

+> This is very much a work in progress, please contribute or be patient :)

 To keep this repository book up-to-date and as helpful as possible (for all HYFers) we need _you_ to stay involved!